DONATE HERE: Paypal.me/AndyCaffrey

-This shows that a painful experience and its experience of shock for a victim, can be re triggered by a benign sensory signal.
+This shows that a painful experience and its experience of a shock for a victim can be re-triggered by a benign sensory signal.
 One can see by this how the visualized flashbacks of a PTSD sufferer can trigger an autonomic response of utter terror.
 It’s a “pathological form of anxiety.”
 (2) The war in Vietnam spawned an epidemic of PTSD.

 This sensory linkage hardwiring seems to occur in the amygdala.
 People have one in each hemisphere of the brain.
 According to research reported in the June 1995 issue of Discover.

 “A tangle of input nerves enters the amygdala in two regions….
 Another important knot of nerves courses outward… and leads ultimately to all the endpoints that administer the visible business of fear — the nerves and muscles that make you jump out of your chair when a car backfires, raise your blood pressure, and speed your heartbeat.”